As a CPA financial planner, you face a confusing array of compliance guidelines. In this guide, you will find valuable information on:

 CPAs who are providing personal financial services (including tax, estate, retirement, investment and/or insurance planning) to their clients are in an optimal position to add investment advisory services to their business.
 Surveys show that CPAs are ranked among the most trusted advisers.
 They put their client’s interest first when providing advice, which is an especially critical element that the American public seeks in investment advisers.
 There is significant untapped revenue in the investment advisory market, but many CPAs do not enter into this line of business because they believe the regulatory issues are too complex to navigate.
 The content within this guide is meant to provide you with a broad overview of some of the issues you will face in this area.

-The content in the CPA's Guide to Investment Advisory Business Models is not intended as legal advice.
+The content in the CPA's Guide to Investment Advisory Business Models and accompanying resources is not intended as legal advice.
 CPAs with a PFP practice should consult legal or other appropriate professional counsel.

 Note to Reader: